jkingandy/automated-drop-tower/README.md

 possible errors.
 The motor was upgraded from a DC motor and PWM H-bridge setup to an Applied Motion integrated StepSERVO, but controlling this motor and running the tft screen HMI proved to be too much for the Arduino platform and a PLC was used instead.
 I make a point to annotate my codes clearly throughout, so that anyone who looks at it later can understand what different parts do, because I understand the frustration of troubleshooting unannotated code written by somebody else.
-The @@@ symbols used throughout to indicate parts of the code that required troubleshooting in an eye-catching way.
+The @@@ symbols used throughout are meant to indicate parts of the code that require troubleshooting.
 Some of these were not fixed when the Arduino platform was abandoned for this project.

 I am very proud of this control code, and I think it serves as a good example of my willingness and ability to learn new and challenging skills, attention to detail, capacity for troubleshooting, and creativity when solving problems.